Surajv311/LearningMicroservices/README.md

 docker stop 4c3199c94903
 docker stop redislocal (or) podman stop redislocal docker start redislocal (or) podman start redislocal

+# to get the version or details of the container use: docker inspect redislocal (or) podman inspect redislocal
+We get version is, apart from other details (as I am doing the project): "REDIS_VERSION=7.2.4"
 ```

 Setup Postgresql locally via docker using commands: